 Cervical cord compression presenting with sciatica-like leg pain

-Two articles on PainSci cite Chan 2011: 1.
+Two pages on PainSci cite Chan 2011: 1.
 The Complete Guide to Neck Pain & Cricks 2.
 A Rational Guide to Fibromyalgia

 A report on two cases of cervical spinal cord impingement causing leg pain — both examples of pain at a location unusually remote from a subtle lesion (referred pain) — both successfully treated surgically.
 Notably, both cases involved previous lumbar spine problems.